Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Related Work

-Unlike our approach which aims at hiding the collective communication latency.
-There have been efforts to reduce the collective latency.
+Unlike our approach which aims at hiding the collective communication latency, there have been efforts to reduce them.
 Cai et. al.~\cite{msccl} have proposed an approach to synthesize collective algorithms tailored for a specific hardware topology.
+ARK{~\cite{ark}} proposes offloading intra-node communication to DMA driven by GPU to reduce control-plane overhead and data-plane interference.
 Others~\cite{themis, multitree_allreduce} have proposed optimal communication schedule for specific collectives aimed at reducing contention and improving link utilization.
-These optimizations are orthogonal to the approach proposed in this work.
+These optimizations are orthogonal to our approach.

-Fusing kernels/layers/operators into a single operator to eliminate intermediate stores has been proposed in the past~\cite{operator_fusion, dnnfusion} and is widely prevalent in modern ML frameworks~\cite{pytorch_fusion, tf_fusion}.
-However, in existing approaches the kernels being fused together are exclusively compute operations.
-We instead propose fusing communication with computation as part of our approach.